aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldgotobutton/location/_index.md

 title: FieldGoToButton.Location
 linktitle: Location
 second_title: Aspose.Words for .NET API Reference
-description: FieldGoToButton property.
+description: FieldGoToButton Location property.
 Gets or sets the name of a bookmark a page number or some other item to jump to in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.fields/fieldgotobutton/location/